fergu/Euler1D.jl/README.md

 - Support for RANS models to describe, e.g., mixing across a material interface
   - Will require treatment of mixtures, including updating calls to the equation of state to calculate mixture properties
   - Will probably require tracking of individual species mass fraction fields, which is not currently supported.
-- Support for an adaptable initial distribution of grid points, with the hope that there is less difference between the timestep requirements of the smallest and largest cells.
+- Support for an adaptable initial distribution of grid points, with the hope that there is less difference between the timestep requirements of the smallest and largest zones.
-  - This could, for example, use the supplied initial condition functions to compute a local speed of sound and adjust the location of the next cell based on that number.
+  - This could, for example, use the supplied initial condition functions to compute a local speed of sound and adjust the location of the next zone based on that number.
-  - The downside is that information on, for example, the cell that corresponds to a given initial location is a bit harder to track
+  - The downside is that information on, for example, the zone that corresponds to a given initial location is a bit harder to track
   - This is potentially addressed by introducing passive tracers that move with the local velocity
 - Support for passive tracer particles
   - Particles that move exactly with the local flow velocity.
 This is potentially useful for things like interface tracking given the Lagrangian nature of the solution.